BrightspaceUI/actions/t9n-format/README.md

 ```

 General Inputs:
-* `aws-access-key-id`: Access key id for the role that will assume the vdiff role - see [setup details](#setting-up-aws-access-creds) below.
-* `aws-secret-access-key`: Access key secret for the role that will assume the vdiff role - see [setup details](#setting-up-aws-access-creds) below.
-* `aws-session-token`: Session token for the role that will assume the vdiff role - see [setup details](#setting-up-aws-access-creds) below.
 * `draft-pr` (default: `true`): Whether to open the golden PR as a draft PR.
 * `github-token`: Token used to cleanup branches and open the golden PR.
 This does not need admin privileges, so the standard `GITHUB_TOKEN` that's available can be used.
 * `t9n-branch-prefix` (default: `ghworkflow/translation`): Prefix for translation formatting branches.